LukeZGD/Legacy-iOS-Kit/README.md

 - **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**

 ## Features
+- Legacy iOS Kit supports all 32-bit iOS devices, and some A7/A8 64-bit devices
 - Restore to iOS 8.4.1 or 6.1.3 on supported 32-bit devices **(OTA signed)**
 - Restore iPhone 4 GSM and CDMA (iPhone3,1 and 3,3) to lower iOS versions **(powdersn0w)**
 - Restore iPhone 3GS and iPod touch 2 to lower iOS versions **(24Kpwn/alloc8)**